-Targeted advertising is the most powerful marketing tool to promote a product or service.
-There’s nothing better than Facebook Ads when we’re talking about targeted advertising.
+Paid advertising is the most powerful marketing tool to promote a product or service.
+There’s nothing better than Facebook Ads when we’re talking about paid ads.
 Why?
 The answer to this question is very simple, all you need to do is open Facebook Results Report 2018 and look at the number of DAUs (daily active users) and advertising revenue.

 Average DAUs = 1.52 billion